harshaanth/SQL-Project-2---High-Frequency-Customer-Percentage-Analysis/README.md

-# High-Frequency-Customer-Percentage-Analysis
+# Question?
-This project aims to calculate the percentage of high-frequency customers for January 2023 using SQL.
-A high-frequency customer is defined as someone who places more than 5 orders within a month.
-The output is rounded to two decimal points to present a precise percentage of these high-frequency customers.
+Write an SQL query to calculate the percentage of high-frequency customers for January 2023.
+A high-frequency customer is defined as someone who places more than 5 orders in a month.
+Your output should include only the percentage of these high-frequency customers, rounded to 2 decimal places.

+# SQL Query
+WITH high_frequency_cust AS (
+    SELECT
+        customer_id
+    FROM
+        delivery_order
+    WHERE
+        order_timestamp BETWEEN '2023-01-01' AND '2023-01-31'
+        AND order_timestamp IS NOT NULL
+        AND customer_id IS NOT NULL
+    GROUP BY
+        customer_id
+    HAVING
+        COUNT(*) > 5
+)
+SELECT
+    ROUND(1.00 * COUNT(DISTINCT hfc.customer_id) / COUNT(DISTINCT d.customer_id) * 100, 2) AS high_frequency_customer_percentage
+FROM
+    delivery_order d
+LEFT JOIN
+    high_frequency_cust hfc
+ON
+    hfc.customer_id = d.customer_id
+WHERE
+    d.order_timestamp BETWEEN '2023-01-01' AND '2023-01-31';

 # SQL Query Explanation
 The SQL query is structured as follows: